 We depend on the proper functioning and availability of our information systems, including communications and data processing systems, in operating our business.
 These systems include proprietary software programs that are integral to the efficient operation of our business.
-It is important that the data processed by these systems remain confidential, as it often includes competitive customer information, customer transaction data, employee records, and key financial and operational results and statistics.
+It is important that the data processed by these systems remain confidential.
 In addition, cyber incidents that impact the availability, reliability, speed, accuracy, or other proper functioning of these systems could have a significant impact on our operations.
 Certain of our software applications or underlying data are utilized by third parties who provide certain outsourced administrative functions, which may increase the risk of a cybersecurity incident.
 Our information systems are protected through physical and software safeguards as well as backup systems considered appropriate by management.
 However, it is not practicable to protect against the possibility of power loss, telecommunications failures, cybersecurity attacks, and other cyber events in every potential circumstance that may arise.
 To mitigate the potential for such occurrences at our corporate headquarters, we have implemented various systems, including redundant telecommunication facilities; replication of critical data to an offsite location; a fire suppression system to protect our on-site data center; and electrical power protection and generation facilities.
 We also have a catastrophic disaster recovery plan and alternate processing capability available for our critical data processes in the event of a catastrophe that renders our corporate headquarters unusable.